Ahelsamahy/Survive-Line/Practical/projectProgress.md

 # 2020.12.19 did it work?

-YES, IT DID. the new implementation depends on the `zip()` function to iterate through each point in the left and right list at the same time (as I said in the last log) so to make things a little bit smoother, a wave speed gave been added in the loop and is multiplied by the fps to make the training process faster, for example, with normal fps it would take 8 hours 15 min for 37 generation, but the new one (with limitation to 4 times) takes 5 hours 15 second for 100 generation to work and I can say that there is new high score have been reached in this new time, that is 117 points = 22913.00000 fitness in generation 89 genome 1 in training session 2022.12.19.1 , compared to the old one.
+YES, IT DID. the new implementation depends on the `zip()` function to iterate through each point in the left and right list at the same time (as I said in the last log) so to make things a little bit smoother, a wave speed gave been added in the loop and is multiplied by the fps to make the training process faster, for example, with normal fps it would take 8 hours 15 min for 37 generation, but the new one (with limitation to 4 times) takes 5 hours 15 second for 100 generation to work and I can say that there is new high score have been reached in this new time, that is 117 points = $22913 $ fitness in generation 89 genome 1 in training session 2022.12.19.1 , compared to the old one.
 I went through the video of it frame by frame, and don't know why the collison happened really

 # 2022.12.27 +20 lines, noice 👌

-Let's say that this is the sweet spot, and also the new modified version of gap filling, it is way better than the old one, it is good that there is now the need to have a threshold for the genome to stop working, and I'm beginning to think that it is getting to know he pattern of the wave curve, because it isn't that much of change as last time modification of having a limit to it of 6 in `changeWave()` but the ball manages to stay in the middle between the two waves, and this is good.
+Let's say that this is the sweet spot, and also the new modified version of gap filling.
+It is way better than the old one plus  the need to have a threshold for the genome to stop working.
+I'm beginning to think that it is getting to know he pattern of the wave curve.
+The ball doesn't move on x-axis that much of change.
+The difference is modification I made of having a limit to it of 6 (diff between the old value and the new random one) in `changeWave()` but the ball manages to stay in the middle between the two waves, and this is good.

 Also notices that the amount of genomes per generation that reaches more than 50 fitness, increases over generation, that means that the algorithm is going to good way in the improvement.